Overview

 Supply chain transparency & GoForge CI

 Runtime hardening above is separate from build-time supply chain: verified kernel tarballs, ISO staging gates, and where full-tree kernel audit runs.
 Public summary: /security-kernel.
-AGPL technical manifests on GoForge: KERNEL-7.0.1-SECURITY-MANIFEST.txt, KERNEL-7.0.1-SUPPLY-CHAIN-AUDIT.txt.
-Operators enabling Actions / act_runner: GOFORGE-INFRASTRUCTURE-UPGRADE.txt.
+Authoritative source: commander/alfredlinux-com-source-live — every claim in "Security Modules — The Audited 38" below cites the exact hook + on-disk artifact.
+Per-kernel manifest documents are not yet published separately; they are inlined into this page.

 Hook 0160 — Alfred Security (21 Modules)